Come puffin-spotting in Orkney

 Castle of Burrian, Westray

 This is probably Orkney’s prime puffin-spotting site.
-A small sea stack provides the perfect home for hundreds of tammie norries during the summer months, and the surrounding cliffs form an almost natural amphitheatre, offering excellent vantage points to see them.
+A small sea stack provides the perfect home for hundreds of tammie norries during the summer months, and the surrounding cliffs offer excellent vantage points to see them.
+It's possible to get quite close to the puffins here, but remember to keep a respectful distance and try not to disturb them.

 RSPB Hoy Nature Reserve, Hoy